Push-ups Can Predict Heart Attack Risk

 The participants that could complete 11 to 20 push-ups saw their risk decline by 64%.
 Ones that could do 40 or more push-ups, saw an incredible 96% reduction in risk for heart-related problems.
 Normal factors including age and body mass index were good predictors of risk, but the study authors found the ability (or inability) to complete push-ups was the strongest indicator of risk.

 To properly measure your push-ups, you will need a metronome.
 You can download several versions for free on smart-phones, then set it to 80 beats per minute.
 Once you begin, count the total number of push-ups you complete.

 Stop counting once any of these conditions are met.

 1. You missed three or more beats of the metronome.

 2. You successfully completed 80 push-ups.

 3. You become exhausted or experience dizziness, lightheadedness, chest pain or shortness of breath.

-Take the standard push up position laying face down, toes flexed, with the palms of you hand on the ground slightly wider than shoulder width apart.
+Take the standard push-up position laying face down, toes flexed, with the palms of your hand on the ground slightly wider than shoulder-width apart.
 The heel of your hands should be in line with your lower chest.

 The most common way people cheat is by lifting the hips too high or letting them drop too low.
 Don't roll or externally rotate the shoulders.
 Avoid locking the elbows.
 Choose a spot directly in front of your eyes on the ground and stare at it, to avoid lifting your head.

-There are several limitations on this study.
+There are several limitations to this study.
 The most obvious is that it only included men.
-Men tend to have greater upper body strength than women, so the number of push ups that were appropriate for a man could be very different for a woman.
-The study also needs to be expanded to included people who are less active.
+Men tend to have greater upper body strength than women, so the number of push-ups that were appropriate for a man could be very different for a woman.
+The study also needs to be expanded to include people who are less active.